arniebradfo/bradford-digial/README.md

 ## TODO
 - get to reasonable parity
   - hide password protected pages
-  - logo
-  - bio
-    - social links
-    - about page
   - videos are absent after netlify build...
-  - no -
-  - homepage
-  - about page
-  - better css - more like original
 - deploy
   - change domain
   - ga analytics